dottedt/carmen-demo-app/README.md

 information for a country, and that if we don't have a country at all, we show a simple message.

-Now we will add a small script that replaces the subregion select when the country select's value changes.
+Now we will add a small script in `app/assets/javascripts/orders.js.coffee` that replaces the subregion select when the country select's value changes.
 A wrapper div has been added to make this simpler.

 ```coffeescript